 Trained in Collaborative Practice, CALM Mediator accredited by the Law Society of Scotland

-Marjory has been practicing law for over thirty years , latterly concentrating exclusively on Family Law.
+Marjory has been practicing law for over thirty five years , latterly concentrating exclusively on Family Law.

 A qualified counsellor specialising in relationship difficulties, I support individuals and couples through the divorce process to achieve their goals.